awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 1. Clean up the Spot Instance request when you no longer need it so that Spot Instances are no longer created\.

 This has been a very high level overview of Spot Instances\.
-You can gain a better understanding of Spot Instances by reading about them in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-spot-instances.html)\.
+You can gain a better understanding of Spot Instances by reading about them in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-spot-instances.html)\.

 ## About this tutorial<a name="about-spot-instances-tutorial"></a>